Biggles: Erich von Stalhein

 Biggles' greatest opponent is the German intelligence officer Erich von Stalhein, a member of an old Prussian family of soldiers.
 They first meet in Biggles Flies East, in which Biggles is a spy in the Middle East during the First World War, having some narrow escapes.
-Stalhein returns as an adversary in numerous other adventures: in Biggles & Co. he is the leader of a group of smugglers based in a medieval castle somewhere in Germany.
-As the Cold War begins, Stalhein enters the services of the Communist bloc, until his new masters imprison him on the island of Sakhalin, from where Biggles helps him to escape in Biggles Buries a Hatchet.
-Stalhein then settles in London and he and Biggles remain in touch.
-It is from Stalhein that Biggles learns that Janis (see "Female characters" below) survived the Second World War and was imprisoned in Czechoslovakia, from where Biggles rescues her and goes on to support her in England.
+Von Stalhein returns as an adversary in numerous other adventures: in Biggles & Co. he is the leader of a group of smugglers based in a medieval castle somewhere in Germany.
+As the Cold War begins, von Stalhein enters the services of the Communist bloc, until his new masters imprison him on the island of Sakhalin, from where Biggles helps him to escape in Biggles Buries a Hatchet.
+Von Stalhein then settles in London and he and Biggles remain in touch.
+It is from von Stalhein that Biggles learns that Janis (see "Female characters" below) survived the Second World War and was imprisoned in Czechoslovakia, from where Biggles rescues her and goes on to support her in England.

 William Raymond

 First appears as a major (later colonel) in the British Intelligence service during the First World War, in which capacity he organises secret ("special") missions in which Biggles takes part.
-In later books, he reappeared as an air commodore.
+In later books, he reappeared as an air commodore.The name William was used in the 1986 film.
+In the books the only reference is to his initials, "R. B." Raymond.